Jarnbjorn92/CodeClanzo_/readme.md

 ## User instructions:

 ### User
 * To create user, go to the 'User' section.
-Input users first and last name in before hitting 'Create'.
+Input users first and last name before hitting 'Create'.
 * By clicking the user you can view the total amount spent, and transactions related to that user.

 ### Transactions